Skip to content

 Workaround for .NET Core profiling in version <= v23.6.0

-Due to a bug in the older versions of the Teamscale Ephemeral Profiler, it requires the setting of one more environment variable: set COR_PROFILER_PATH=C:\teamscale_dotnet_profiler\Profiler64.dll
+Due to a bug in the older versions of the Teamscale .NET Profiler, it requires the setting of one more environment variable: set COR_PROFILER_PATH=C:\teamscale_dotnet_profiler\Profiler64.dll

 If you want to set the environment variables system-wide, you can do that by navigating to Control Panel > System > Advanced system settings > Environment Variables and adding all the CORECLR_ variables.

 Setting the CORECLR_ENABLE_PROFILING variable enables profiling on .NET Core processes.
-The CORECLR_PROFILER variable provides the GUID of the Teamscale Ephemeral Profiler, which the .NET Runtime uses to verify the profiler DLL on load.
+The CORECLR_PROFILER variable provides the GUID of the Teamscale .NET Profiler, which the .NET Runtime uses to verify the profiler DLL on load.
 Finally, the CORECLR_PROFILER_PATH_32 and CORECLR_PROFILER_PATH_64 tell the .NET Runtime where to find the profiler binaries.

 Environment variables depend on the .NET version of the application